 SAM is scalable

 SAM’s zero-shot accuracy, flexible input system, and consistency make it highly scalable.
-Whether you're working with 100 images or 100,000, SAM allows you to annotate faster, with better quality and fewer errors.
+WWhether you have 100 images or 100,000, SAM lets you annotate faster, with higher quality and fewer errors.

-On supported platforms, segmentation can even be performed in batches.
+On supported platforms, you can even perform segmentation in batches.
 For instance, Unitlab Annotate offers Batch Auto-Annotation, which lets you label many images simultaneously with SAM:

 Person Segmentation Batch Auto-Annotation | Unitlab Annotate

-There’s no setup or configuration needed.
-You just click—and SAM labels the batch for you.
+No configuration needed.
+You just click—and it labels the batch for you.

 Demo Project